Abdullah-Logic/quiz-app/README.md

-# Portfolio Website
+# Quiz Application

 ## Overview

-Welcome to the **Dynamic Quiz Application!** This React and Redux-powered quiz app offers **real-time state management** and **dynamic data rendering**, ensuring a smooth and interactive user experience.
+Welcome to the **Quiz Application!** This React and Redux-powered quiz app offers **real-time state management** and **dynamic data rendering**, ensuring a smooth and interactive user experience.
 It fetches questions from a local database, tracks user attempts, and calculates **earned points and results** dynamically. **Redux Toolkit** efficiently manages state, while React Router handles seamless navigation.
 Users can **start, attempt, and restart quizzes**, with results displayed in a structured table.
 The project follows **clean and modular code practices**, making it **scalable and easy to maintain**.
 Enjoy the quiz!

 ## Getting Started